-This bill proposes significant updates to current groundwater management statutes by establishing a new process for designating Basin Management Areas (BMAs) in specific groundwater basins, including the Gila Bend, Hualapai Valley, and Willcox Groundwater Basins.
-The designation can be initiated through a petition signed by at least 10% of registered voters or by the Director of the Arizona Department of Water Resources (ADWR) under certain conditions, such as land subsidence or significant groundwater level declines.
-The bill mandates the formation of a BMA council to oversee management, introduces requirements for public meetings, and outlines the responsibilities of the ADWR, including conducting economic studies and hydrological analyses post-BMA establishment.
-Additionally, it repeals the existing Willcox Active Management Area (AMA) and replaces it with the Willcox BMA, altering the regulatory framework for groundwater management in that region.
+This bill proposes significant updates to current groundwater management statutes by establishing a new framework for the designation of Basin Management Areas (BMAs) in specific groundwater basins, including Gila Bend, Hualapai Valley, and Willcox.
+It allows the Director of the Arizona Department of Water Resources (ADWR) to initiate BMA designations based on petitions from residents or specific conditions like land subsidence.
+The bill mandates the formation of a BMA council, public meetings, and reporting requirements, while repealing the existing Willcox Active Management Area (AMA) and replacing it with the Willcox BMA.
+New procedural requirements for petitioning and public engagement are also emphasized.

 Statutes affected: Introduced Version: 45-2102